 3.1.
-Recording protocol
+Recording Protocol

 We used a large collection of funny video clips in order to elicit laughter from the subjects.
-This is a common way of eliciting laughter in psychological studies [16,17,56,7].
+This is a common way of eliciting laughter in psychological studies [16, 17, 56, 7].
 Two of the clips were used to elicit laughter in a previous psychological study [16], whereas the other clips were found on the Internet.
-The length of the clips ranged from just a few seconds to 2 min.
-Several sessions per subject were recorded, each of them using from 1 to 5 video clips depending on their duration.

-In addition to the sessions for recording laughter, four more sessions were recorded for all subjects.
-In two sessions each subject was asked to speak in English and in his/her mother language, if different from English, for approximately 90 s in each case.
+The length of the clips ranged from just a few seconds to two minutes.
+Several sessions per subject were recorded, each of them using from in English and in his/her mother language, if different from English, for approximately 90 seconds in each case.
 They were also given the option to either select a topic and talk about it or to hold a conversation with a friend or an operator.
 The goal for recording in two languages was to create a multilingual speech corpus in order to investigate if language can affect the performance of a laughter-vs-speech discrimination system.
 To the best of our knowledge all previous works employ only English language, potentially causing a bias to the discrimination models.